primer3-org/primer3/README.txt

 of the DNA fragment that would be produced by the
 PCR reaction on the given sequence template.
 This would, of course, include the primers themselves.

-PRIMER_PICK_INTERNAL_OLIGO (boolean, default 0)

-If the associated value is non-0, then primer3 will attempt to pick an internal oligo (hybridization probe to detect the PCR product).
-This tag is maintained for backward compatibility.
-Use PRIMER_TASK.

 PRIMER_GC_CLAMP (int, default 0)